wp-plugins/jquery-collapse-o-matic/readme.txt

 2. screenshot-2.png Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.3.1 =
+* Added the hover style to pimp the element style when moused over.

 = 1.3 =
 * Added the rel attribute to deal with grouping collpase elements.